top of page

 davidpeterdaniels2020.png

-Selected Recent Research and Working Papers
+Selected Working Papers

 Do investors value workforce gender diversity?

 Daniels, D. P., Dannals, J. E., Lys, T., and Neale, M.A.
-(Working paper).
-Invited for resubmission at Organization Science.
+(2024).
+Organization Science.
+Click here to download the paper (free)!

 The streak-end rule: How past experiences shape decisions about future behaviors in a large-scale natural field experiment with volunteer crisis counselors